-The day is divided into two teaching blocks, one in the morning and one in the afternoon.
-Students will be timetabled for their options and study periods for 6 periods a day, which are compulsory to attend starting with TUTOR at 8.40am and ending at 3.00pm.
-Occasionally, it becomes necessary to schedule a period 7 and should this appear on your child's timetable, it will be compulsory.
+The timetable runs over a two-week period.
+Students will be timetabled for their options and study periods for 5 periods a day, which are compulsory to attend starting with TUTOR at 8.40am and ending at 3.00pm.
+Occasionally, it becomes necessary to schedule a period 6 and should this appear on your child's timetable, it will be compulsory.
 We expect students to be punctual to the morning lessons.
 We believe that if students maximise their time during the school day it will give them more freedom to pursue extra-curricular interests, work experience and further study outside of the school environment.

 Students will have weekly Extended Project Qualification (EPQ) lessons.
-This qualification is an excellent opportunity for students to research and explore a wider topic around the theme of Religion and spirituality in the wider world.
+This qualification is an excellent opportunity for students to research and explore a wider topic of interest.
 We believe students will also learn vital study skills to help prepare them for university and the coursework units of sixth form study.
-The EPQ is now recognised by many Universities and can help towards your application.
+The EPQ is now recognised by many universities and can help towards your application.